 Mechanism Of Action

-With the dosing regimen of 8 mg/kg every 2 weeks in patients with advanced gastric or gastroesophageal cancer, the geometric means of the minimum ramucirumab concentrations (Cmin) were 50 μg/mL (6-228 μg/mL) after the third dose and 74 μg/mL (14-234 μg/mL) after the sixth dose.
+With the dosing regimen of 8 mg/kg every 2 weeks in patients with advanced gastric or gastro-esophageal junction cancer, the geometric means of the minimum ramucirumab concentrations (Cmin) were 50 μg/mL (6-228 μg/mL) after the third dose and 74 μg/mL (14-234 μg/mL) after the sixth dose.
+Similar Cmin values of ramucirumab were observed when ramucirumab was administered with paclitaxel.

 Animal Toxicology And/Or Pharmacology